Download my full academic CV (last updated: October 2025).

 • Author of stm-in-clojure, a meta-circular implementation of software-transactional memory in Clojure.
 I use this library for teaching STM in my university course on multicore programming.

-• As a CS student, worked on several programming projects including a compiler for a C-like language for the JVM written in C++, a mobile agent travel reservation system in Java, a 3D rendering engine based on Binary Space Partitions, a text-based RPG, and a spreadsheet in PLT Scheme (now PLT Racket).
+• As a CS undergrad student, I enjoyed working on hands-on programming projects including a compiler for a C-like language for the JVM written in C++, a mobile agent travel reservation system in Java, a resource scheduler written in Prolog, a 3D rendering engine based on Binary Space Partitions, a text-based RPG, and a spreadsheet all written in Scheme (now Racket).